tonyflo/videoflo/README.md

 ```

 This script will also import an optional timeline file for the channel that you specified in [settings.ini](settings.ini).

-The Trello card for this video will be moved to the **Edit** board indicating the the video is in the edit phase.
-If using Mac, this directory will be tagged with a **Edit** tag.

 ### 5. Finish the Edit
 When you're satisfied with the edit, use `finish-edit.py` to export the DaVinci Resolve project as a .drp file to the root of your project directory.